 Contact the Ranger Office at Claremore Lake at 918-341-1238 for further information or questions.

-Fishing and boating are allowed in Claremore Lake with a permit.
-Both Day Passes and Annual Permits are available.
+Fishing and boating are permitted at Claremore Lake with the appropriate permit.
+Both daily and annual permits are available.

 No children under the age of five are permitted on the dock.
 Children between the ages of five and 12 must be accompanied by an adult.